bluewaysw/pcgeos/TechDocs/Markdown/Concepts/cgeom.md

 it will then put half the extra space on either end of the children.
 HINT_DONT_INCLUDE_ENDS_IN_CHILD_SPACING performs the default calculations.
 Examples of various full justification are shown in Figure 12-5.
-See Code Display 12-3 on page l 483 for the code required to implement this full justification behavior.
+See Code Display 12-3 for the code required to implement this full justification behavior.

 Typically, full justification is not implemented by default.
 Some specific UIs